openfaas/docs/docs/deployment/kubernetes.md

 #### A. Deploy with Helm (for production)

 A Helm chart is provided in the `faas-netes` repository.
-Follow the link below then come back to this guide.
+Follow the link below then come back to this page.

 * [OpenFaaS Helm chart](https://github.com/openfaas/faas-netes/blob/master/HELM.md)

-##### Tiller-less Helm install
-If you have issues using `helm` in a locked-down environment then you can still use the `helm template` command to generate a custom set of YAML to apply using `kubectl`.
-See the [Chart readme](https://github.com/openfaas/faas-netes/blob/master/chart/openfaas/README.md#deployment-with-helm-template) for detailed instructions.
+    !!! note
+        Some users may have concerns about using helm charts due to security concerns with the `tiller` component.
+If you fall into this category of users, then don't worry, you can still benefit from the helm chart without using `tiller`.

+        See the [Chart readme](https://github.com/openfaas/faas-netes/blob/master/chart/openfaas/README.md#deployment-with-helm-template) for how to generate your own static YAML files using `helm template`.

 #### B. Deploy using kubectl/YAML (for development-only)